gitcla/auth-one/auth-service/README.md

 # TODO

+- Use a REDIS or Mongo Database to store users data and issued tokens
-- Configure express routing and various security aspects
+- Configure express for a production environment
+- Implement invalidate for logout purposes
+- Implement invalidate-all for security purposes
 - Remove validate endpoint (this does not make sense in a standard use case)
 - Define correct error status codes
-- Implement invalidate for logout purposes
-- Implement invalidate-all for security purposes
 - Move user-info on a separate service
-- Use a REDIS or Mongo Database to store users data and issued tokens
 - Rename renew -> refresh
 - Generate production quality build